Skip to main content

 3. POTTERY

 There are pottery workshop in Manila, but the Sagada Pottery place is authentic, surrounded by variety of clay potteries and ceramics.
 You can have your short training with the renowned ceramic artists with a fee for about 300 pesos total ( Demonstration fee of 200 pesos plus individual training for 100 pesos).
 The experience is so amazing.
 They actually deliver what you just made for yourself with your design on it after 3 months.
 You have to pay a fixed delivery fee wherever you are in Metro Manila for 2,250 pesos.
-The package was packed properly, sealed and got my own hand-made ceramic all the way from Sagada.
+The package was packed properly, sealed, and got my own hand-made ceramic all the way from Sagada.

 Pottery manual wheel